rust-lang/rust/src/doc/trpl/dining-philosophers.md

 ```

 We have two new lines.
 We’ve also added an argument, `table`.
 We access the
-`Table`’s list of forks, and then use `self.left` and `self.right` to access
+`Table`’s list of chopsticks, and then use `self.left` and `self.right` to access
-the fork at that particular index.
+the chopstick at that particular index.
 That gives us access to the `Mutex` at that
 index, and we call `lock()` on it.
 If the mutex is currently being accessed by
 someone else, we’ll block until it becomes available.